Sir Maurice Berkeley1

 M, #27960, b. circa 1627, d.
 14 October 1698

-George Berkeley, 1st Earl of Berkeley was born circa 1627.2 He was the son of George Berkeley, 8th Lord Berkeley and Elizabeth Stanhope.1 He was baptised on 23 April 1627 at St. James's, Clerkenwell, London, England.3 He married Elizabeth Massingberd, daughter of John Massingberd and Cecilia Pettit, on 11 August 1646 at Morden, Surrey, England.2 He died on 14 October 1698.2 He was buried at Cranford, Middlesex, England.2 His will (dated 21 September 1698) was probated on 19 December 1698.2
+George Berkeley, 1st Earl of Berkeley was born circa 1627.2 He was the son of George Berkeley, 8th Lord Berkeley and Elizabeth Stanhope.1 He was baptised on 23 April 1627 at St. James's, Clerkenwell, London, EnglandG.3 He married Elizabeth Massingberd, daughter of John Massingberd and Cecilia Pettit, on 11 August 1646 at Morden, Surrey, EnglandG.2 He died on 14 October 1698.2 He was buried at Cranford, London, EnglandG.2 His will was proven (by probate) on 19 December 1698.2

 Pepys writes that he "will say openly that he hath fought more set fields than any man in England hath done."2 Brydges writes that he was "a man of strict virtue and piety, of considerable literature, and author of a religious tract."2 He has an extensive biographical entry in the Dictionary of National Biography.5